 First, isn't one slaughter and extermination of an individual species enough?
 Do we need to repeat our heinous crimes over and over again.
 The definition of insanity is repeating the same behavior and expecting different results.
 History repeats itself in an insane loop.
 We kill a species and it is gone forever.
 Perhaps that animal or plant held medicinal secrets within.
 Perhaps if we studied the animals and plants we might learn that the cures to cancer, diabetes, and other fatal illnesses plaguing our Nation.
 But no, we want to act insane and slaughter the species again and again.

 We use Bull because they are the “King of the Cows.”
 Female Cows are used for milk and fattened for slaughter after bearing Calves.
-Cattle companies castrate Steers because they proved to generate poor breeding stock.
+Cattle companies castrate Steers because they generated poor breeding stock.
 Cattle companies pump both female Cows and male Steers full of hormones, steroids, antibiotics and other chemicals.
 They treat these animals inhumanely and disrespectfully.
 They sell the most amount of meat possible, poisoned with chemicals, to burger establishments, for more money because the cows are fat.

 Bulls, however, roam freely and graze.
 Bulls live a long life because they produce the next generation of beef.
 Cattle companies protect their Bulls.
 They do not pump Bulls full of chemicals because damaged sperm may cause mutations and inferior calves.
 One Bull can impregnate 50 cows.
 Because the Bull is treated with respect (even if the cattle company's motive is one of profit and greed), Bull's spirit remains pure.
 He grows old and his hide grows large: thick in the front shoulders and neck, medium thick back area and thin in the belly and hide legs.
 Since we buy whole Bull hides, and not just pre-cut circles, we can use the thickest part of the hide to make your powwow drum.